Understanding the Period of a Function: A full breakdown

 8. Extending Periodicity to Composite and Piecewise Structures

 When a function is built from several trigonometric pieces, the overall period is determined by the smallest interval that simultaneously satisfies each piece.
-As an example, consider
+To give you an idea, consider

 [ f(x)=\begin{cases} \sin(3x), & 0\le x<\frac{\pi}{3}\[4pt] \cos(2x), & \frac{\pi}{3}\le x<\frac{2\pi}{3}\[4pt] \tan(x), & \frac{2\pi}{3}\le x<\pi \end{cases} ]